soc221b/namanager/README.md

 + Parse files
     1. Walk over the directories under CHECK_DIR
-    2. Exclude the directories *not* in ONLY_DIRS
-    3. Exclude the directories in IGNORE_DIRS
     4. Exclude the files *not* in ONLY_FILES
     5. Exclude the files in IGNORE_FILES
     6. Check the directories with FILE_FORMATS